What is Home Health Care Occupational Therapy?

 a) Occupational therapist: This is a four-year duration bachelor’s degree in related fields like biology, psychology, or health sciences and a master-level degree program from an accredited occupational therapy learning course.

 b) Occupational therapist assistant: This is an associate degree from an accredited occupational therapy program.
-These trained individuals are capable of carrying out various treatment plans that have been developed by an Occupational Therapist but are not qualified themselves for performing any patient evaluation.
+These trained individuals are capable of carrying out various treatment plans that have been developed by an Occupational Therapist.

 Both occupational therapists and occupational therapist assistants supervise various programs related to fieldwork and must also pass a national-level certification exam.
 All occupational therapists, as well as associates, have to be registered with the Health and Care Professions Council.

-All these requirements for obtaining a license or degrees in occupational therapy vary from state to state.
+All these requirements for obtaining a license or degree in occupational therapy vary from state to state.
 All state regulatory agencies issue licenses after receiving all required documents.
-Recently passed-out graduates of occupational therapy are allowed to practice on temporary or limited permit/license which are provided after specific requirements of supervision for certification.
+Recently passed-out graduates of occupational therapy are allowed to practice on temporary or limited permits/licenses which are provided after specific requirements of supervision for certification.
 This temporary license duration may be held for a variable period.
-If a person does not clear the exam, he or she might lose their temporary license and may not be allowed to practice till the final exam is cleared.

 Who Might Need Occupational Therapy?